DarDuong5/user-management-api/README.md

-# userManagement-API
+# Inventory API
-A project in Python and MySQL to manage inventories, currency, for users etc
+A project in Python and MySQL to manage inventories for users etc.